mushap/javascript-questions/en-EN/README.md

 #### Answer: B

 The condition within the `if` statement checks whether the value of `!typeof randomValue` is equal to `"string"`.
 The `!` operator converts the value to a boolean value.
 If the value is truthy, the returned value will be `false`, if the value is falsy, the returned value will be `true`.
-In this case, the returned value of `typeof randomValue` is the truthy value `"string"`, meaning that the value of `!typeof randomValue` is the boolean value `false`.
+In this case, the returned value of `typeof randomValue` is the truthy value `"number"`, meaning that the value of `!typeof randomValue` is the boolean value `false`.

 `!typeof randomValue === "string"` always returns false, since we're actually checking `false === "string"`.
 Since the condition returned `false`, the code block of the `else` statement gets run, and `Yay it's a string!` gets logged.